JinRcn/SRD-RE/README.md

 ## Contact

-If you have any comments or suggestions, please raise an issue or contact me:
+If you have any comments or suggestions, please raise an issue or contact Dr Huang (huangjinrong@genomics.cn).

-Jinrong Huang (huangjinrong@genomics.cn)

 ## License